 Bankruptcy Attorneys On Division Of Debts In Divorce

 Just as properties and assets must be divided in a divorce in California, debts must also be divided.
 If you are contemplating divorce and bankruptcy, you may have questions about the division of debt that only a bankruptcy attorney can answer.
 At the bankruptcy law firm of Weintraub & Selth, APC, in Los Angeles, we have decades of experience helping people who file for bankruptcy as they also go through the divorce process.
 We have the resources and the experience to be your guides and your advocates in even the most complex divorces.

-Call us for a candid and confidential consultation regarding the division of debt in divorce and how such division of debt impacts your bankruptcy case: (310) 584-7702 or toll free (866) 572-2423.
-Whether you have filed for divorce and are now considering bankruptcy or you are considering bankruptcy before you file for divorce, call us to get answers and advice.
+Call us for a candid and confidential consultation regarding the division of debt in divorce and how such division of debt impacts your bankruptcy case: or toll-free .
+Whether you have filed for divorce and are now considering bankruptcy, or you are considering bankruptcy before you file for divorce, call us to get answers and advice.

 Many of our clients turn to us with questions regarding debt division, divorce and bankruptcy.
 Many of these clients turn to us before they have filed either divorce or bankruptcy.
 If you are able to contact us while you are contemplating bankruptcy and divorce, we have a chance to implement an effective and efficient strategy for you.
 However, we also have many clients who contact us well after they have been divorced with questions about how a bankruptcy will impact their divorce decree and support arrangements.
 Finally, you should contact us if your spouse has filed bankruptcy.

-Our attorneys are prepared to answer your questions and protect your best interests no matter what your situation may be.
-Contact us online or call our Los Angeles law firm for the answers and advice you need about division of debts, bankruptcy and divorce.
+Our attorneys are prepared to answer your questions and protect your best interests, no matter what your situation may be.
+Contact us online or call our Los Angeles law firm for the answers and advice you need about the division of debts, bankruptcy and divorce.